We’re on the Job with Refinery and Worksite Injuries

 It was the stuff of nightmares.
 A plant worker was working as a shift operator for American Chrome & Chemical when the tank lid he was standing on suddenly collapsed, plunging him into a vat of caustic chemicals.
 He died in the tank.

 His death left his widow and two young children devastated.
 They wanted to know what happened, so they contacted the Edwards Law Firm.
 The Firm’s subsequent investigation showed the company knew the top of the tank was condemned when they sent this man to work on it.
-Jurors found the company was guilty of gross negligence and they awarded $25 million to the family.
+Jurors found the company was guilty of gross negligence and they awarded punitive damages to the family.

 Before the court could enter a judgment on the jury’s verdict, the company settled.
-Part of the settlement included establishment of a $1 million endowed chair in industrial safety at Texas A & M’s Corpus Christi campus, which is still helping to make workers safer today.
+We joined with the client to establish a $1 million endowed chair in industrial safety at Texas A & M’s Corpus Christi campus, which is still helping to make workers safer today.

 Case Study: Cost-Cutting Revealed in Refinery Explosion that Seriously Burns Three